 The disability community lost one of its fiercest advocates on 2/24/19.
 Carrie Ann Lucas, a disability rights attorney who pioneered representation for parents with disabilities, died after an arbitrary denial from an insurance company caused a plethora of health problems, exacerbating her disabilities and eventually leading to her premature death.
 She was 47 years old.

-To send flowers in memory of Carrie A. Lucas, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Carrie A. Lucas, please visit our Heartfelt Sympathies Store.

 Carrie Ann Lucas is known around the state and the country for her strong advocacy.